Nintendo Space World: Space World 1999

 Having skipped 1998 because of a lack of 64DD launch games to show, the tenth show was held on August 27–29, 1999.
 IGN explained that the 64DD's notoriously repeated launch delays were so significant, and the company's software library was so dependent upon the 64DD's launch, that this directly caused the skipping of Space World in 1998.
 The event had been delayed from 1998 to early 1999 and had been expected to slip again to November 1999.

 The show was held at the Makuhari Messe convention center in Tokyo's Chiba prefecture.
-Long queues of 45-90 minutes were at each game demonstration kiosk.
+Long queues of 45–90 minutes were at each game demonstration kiosk.
 The Randnet dialup Internet service had recently been announced as currently in testing in Japan, to accompany the upcoming 64DD launch.

 Many games for Nintendo 64 and Game Boy Color were announced and demonstrated, and Core Magazine said the Game Boy Color lineup reportedly attracted even more visitor traffic than the 64DD booth.
 Nintendo 64 Game Paks included Zelda Gaiden (later renamed Majora's Mask), Paper Mario, Mother 3, and Pokémon Gold and Silver.
 Nintendo's 64DD booth demonstrated eight launch games intended for later that year: Gendai Dai-Senryaku: Ultimate War, Kyojin no Doshin 1 (Doshin the Giant), F-Zero X Expansion Kit, Japanese Professional Golf, Mahjong School, SimCity, Talent Studio, and Paint Studio.
 IGN said that Ultimate War was one of the best games of the show, including "competitive network gaming via the Randnet service".
 Doshin the Giant's developer Kazutoshi Iida recalled a "continuous line of people queued to use the eight playable test units, and the 'Large Screen Experience'" with a very enthusiastic foreign press.
 A "captivated" audience of young children returned on each of the event's three days just to play Doshin.
 Mother 3 (EarthBound 64) was demonstrated for the first time, and the sudden announcement that it had been converted from 64DD disk to cartridge plus expansion disk was taken by IGN as bad news for the 64DD platform, having been seen as a crucial launch game for it.
 The half-complete Mother 3 was the favorite of Core Magazine staff, and the only demo with headphones, though with one basic story element.
-Nintendo's 64DD booth's display cases included the debut of a data transfer (DT) cable from Game Boy Color to 64DD with a prototype of the card trading game DT Bloodmasters.
+Nintendo's 64DD booth's display cases included the debut of the 64 GB Cable, a data transfer cable to connect Game Boy Color to 64DD with a prototype of the card trading game DT Bloodmasters.
 Many more 64DD games were reported in development.
+64 Wars, also known as Advance Wars 64, was noninteractively demonstrated.

 A detailed stage play was themed for Pokémon, with lively actors dressed in large, fuzzy costumes.
 Pokémon audio CDs were given to the audience.